 There have been many courtrooms in America where a family member has looked in the eyes of the person responsible for the death of their child and said, “I hope you rot in hell.”
 What if they were given permission to kill the person right there in the courtroom?
-In the book of Numbers, HaShem makes a rule for people who accidently murder someone.
+In the book of Numbers, HaShem makes a rule for people who accidentally murder someone.
 He opens up cities where they can flee.
 Why?
 Because the person’s family members would try and avenge the blood of their relative.

 “These cities will be places of protection from a dead person’s relatives who want to avenge the death.
 The slayer must not be put to death before being tried by the community” Numbers 35:12 NLT.

-Don’t fall asleep on me we are just getting to the climax.
+Don’t fall asleep on me, we are just getting to the climax.
 Also, they could never put a person to death on the testimony of only one witness.
 There must always be two or three witnesses according to Deuteronomy 17:6.
-So let’s get back to these cities that were set up to save those who may have been guilty of an accidental death.
+So, let’s get back to these cities that were set up to save those who may have been guilty of an accidental death.

-“The VICTIM’S NEAREST RELATIVE is responsible for putting the murderer to death.
+“The victims nearest relative is responsible for putting the murderer to death.
 When they meet, the avenger must put the murderer to death.”
 Numbers 35:19 NLT.
 Let’s just imagine someone murdered you or me.
 Basically, one of our family members would go put them to death.

 What does the Bible say to do?
 “If this should happen, the community must follow these regulations in making a judgment between the slayer and the avenger, the victim’s nearest relative: The community must protect the slayer from the avenger and must escort the slayer back to live in the city of refuge to which he fled.
-There he must remain UNTIL THE DEATH OF THE HIGH PRIEST, who was anointed with the sacred oil” Numbers 35:23-25 NLT.
+There he must remain until the death of the High Priest, who was anointed with the sacred oil” Numbers 35:23-25.

 The picture of the high priest dying instead of the unintentional murderer is a perfect picture of Jesus-Yeshua.
 Weren’t we all just running aimlessly and living in hiding until His light found us and bathed us and set us free from death and the grave?